nylira/cosmos.network/docs/validators/validator-setup.md

 # Validator Setup

+Before setting up your validator node, make sure you've already gone through the [Full Node Setup](/getting-started/full-node.md) guide.

 ## Running a Validator Node

-Before setting up your validator node, make sure you've already gone through the [Full Node Setup](/getting-started/full-node.md) guide.

 [Validators](/validators/overview.md) are responsible for committing new blocks to the blockchain through voting.
 A validator's stake is slashed if they become unavailable, double sign a transaction, or don't cast their votes.
 Please read about [Sentry Node Architecture](/validators/validator-faq.md#how-can-validators-protect-themselves-from-denial-of-service-attacks) to protect your node from DDOS attacks and to ensure high-availability.

 ::: danger Warning
-If you want to become a validator for the Hub's `mainnet`, you should research hardened setups.
+If you want to become a validator for the Hub's `mainnet`, you should [research security](/validators/security.md).
 :::

 ### Create Your Validator